mehboobali98/IRIS-classification-using-SVMs/README.md

 ## Problem Statement

+The popular IRIS dataset is used for training of linear and non-linear SVM models.
+The hyper-parameters are fine-tuned of the models are fine-tuned using K-Fold Cross Validation and GridSearch to improve model performance.

 ## Data Set

 The dataset is made of examples of irises, each represented with a feature vector of dimension 4.